 News & Events

-Thos.
-Moser Cabinetmakers was founded forty years ago to restore the lost art of fine woodworking.
-Formerly a Bates college professor, Tom Moser left teaching in 1972 to start making one-of-a-kind furniture in an old Grange Hall in New Gloucester, Maine.
+Formerly a Bates college professor, Tom Moser left teaching in 1972 to restore the lost art of fine woodworking by making one-of-a-kind furniture in an old Grange Hall in New Gloucester, Maine.
 His wife Mary managed the selling and finances, while their four sons trained as young apprentices.

 There was no business plan, no product, no sense of marketing, and, to their banker's horror, no cash or cash flow.